rachitkinger/NLP-next-word-prediction/README.md

 # Next Word Prediction App

 ## Introduction
-As part of the Capstone project for Data Science Specialisation by John Hopkins University (JHU) on Coursera, a word prediction app was built.
+This is a word prediction app.
 The only function of this app is to predict the next word that a user is about to type based on the words that have already been entered.

 For this project, JHU partnered with [SwiftKey](http://swiftkey.com) who provided a corpus of text on which the